madstap/advent2017/README.md

 # advent2017

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+It's almost christmas and this is my [advent calendar](https://adventofcode.com/).

 ## License

-Copyright © 2017 FIXME
+Copyright © 2017 Aleksander Madland Stapnes

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.